Sydney Chapman (mathematician): Career and research

 From 1914 to 1919, Chapman returned to Cambridge as a lecturer in mathematics and a fellow of Trinity.
-He held the Beyer Chair of Applied Mathematics at Manchester from 1919 to 1924, the same position as had been held by Lamb, and then moved to Imperial College London.
+He held the Beyer Chair of Applied Mathematics at Manchester from 1919 to 1924, the same position as had been held by Lamb.
+On his return to Manchester he was elected to the membership of Manchester Literary and Philosophical Society on 4 November 1919 giving his details as Professor SYDNEY CHAPMAN, M.A., D.Sc., F.R.S., Professor of Mathematics and Natural Philosophy in the Victoria University of Manchester,.
+He subsequently moved to Imperial College London.
 During the Second World War he was Deputy Scientific Advisor to the Army Council.

 In 1946, Chapman was elected to the Sedleian Chair of Natural Philosophy at Oxford, and was appointed fellow of The Queen's College, Oxford.
 In 1953, on his retirement from Oxford, Chapman took research and teaching opportunities all over the world, including at the University of Alaska and the University of Colorado, but also as far afield as Istanbul, Cairo, Prague, and Tokyo.
 As the Advisory Scientific Director of the University of Alaska Geophysical Institute from 1951 to 1970, he spent three months of the year in Alaska, usually during winter for research into auroras.
 Much of the remainder of the year he spent at the High Altitude Observatory in Boulder, Colorado.

 Chapman's most noted mathematical accomplishments were in the field of stochastic processes (random processes), especially Markov processes.
 In his study of Markovian stochastic processes and their generalizations, Chapman and the Russian Andrey Kolmogorov independently developed the pivotal set of equations in the field, the Chapman–Kolmogorov equations.
 Chapman is credited with working out, in 1930, the photochemical mechanisms that give rise to the ozone layer.